 You just got a gym membership, but you don't know where to start.
 Don't worry, we all start somewhere!
 Unless you have a personal trainer, it can be complex to start working out.
 After ready this beginner's workout routine guide, you will have enough understanding to get started!

-Whether you want to become a fitness model or tone your body, you must apply the same workout principles.
+Whether you want to become a fitness model or "tone" your body, you must apply the same workout principles.

-Gymaholic gives you the beginner workout routine guide, so you can get started with weight lifting quickly.
+We’re to give you the beginner workout routine guide, so you can get started with weight lifting quickly.

 To keep it short, you must force your muscles to adapt by creating a stress that is different than the previous your body has already adapted to.
 This is progressive overload.

 It's highly recommended to give 48 hours of rest to before you can train a muscle group again.

-A goal without a plan is just a wish."
+A goal without a plan is just a wish.

 Before we get into the subject, there are a few terms you will often hear:

-Frequency: how often you train a muscle group?
+- Frequency: how often you train a muscle group?
 If you're a natural lifter, we highly recommend you to train a muscle group more that once a week.
 Remember to let your muscle recover 48 hours between each session.

-Intensity: how heavy are you lifting?
+- Intensity: how heavy are you lifting?
 You have to put your muscles into enough stress to make them grow: progressive overload.
 The analogy often used for this concept; you can do 100 reps of bicep curl with a pencil but muscle growth will not occur.
 It's simply because the weight is not heavy enough to damage muscle fibers.
 (We've often misused term 'itensity' to describe a workout that is short and intensive)

-Volume: how much work are you getting done?
+- Volume: how much work are you getting done?
 The amount of volume of a workout is often described as Intensity (Weight) x Reps.
 It's a good number to help you keep track of your progression with a specific exercise.